National Breastfeeding Month 2020

 Week 4 (August 25-31): Black Breastfeeding Week: Revive.
 Restore.
 Reclaim

-The USBC and the organizers of World Breastfeeding Week, Native Breastfeeding Week, and Black Breastfeeding Week hosted a virtual panel presentation on Tuesday, June 23.
+- Hosted a virtual panel presentation with the organizers of World Breastfeeding Week, Native Breastfeeding Week, and Black Breastfeeding Week called "A Conversation with Organizers of Global, National, and Community August Breastfeeding Events."
 Presenters shared event origins, 2020 themes, and how to get involved in August and beyond.
-The session included an opportunity for questions, idea sharing, and general discussion with event organizers.
-This session was hosted as part of the USBC Collective Impact Webinar series.
+This session was hosted as part of the USBC Collective Impact Webinar series on Tuesday, June 23.

 Find National Breastfeeding Month posters, postcards, and more in the USBC Store: